A 5-point guide to buying a home

-By Research Desk | Dec 5, 2018
+By Research Desk | May 30, 2019

-Unlike in developed countries, residential homes in India yield very low rent.
-Even in the metros, rental yields (annual rent as a proportion of market price) seldom go beyond 2 or 3 per cent.
-Most people wrongly believe that property markets can earn them big capital appreciation.
-Their belief is based on what they hear from friends, who tell them that their property has appreciated 30 times in 50 years.
+Unlike in developed countries, residential property in India yields very low rent.
+Even in metro cities in India, rental yields (annual rent as a proportion of market price) seldom go beyond 2 or 3 per cent.
+Many people wrongly believe that property markets can earn them phenomenal capital appreciation.
+This belief is quite often based on someone telling them that their property has appreciated 30 times in 50 years.
 It is only when you convert that into annualised returns that you realise it's a 7 per cent return.
-Once you factor in the 10 per cent interest you'll pay on your home loan, the 'return' is often in the red.
+Once you factor in the interest you'll pay on your home loan, the 'return' is often in the red.

-Five, get a plain term-insurance plan online, which covers your outstanding loan as soon as you take a home loan.
+Get a plain term-insurance plan online, which covers your outstanding loan as soon as you take a home loan.
 In the event of an unfortunate event, your spouse or nominee will receive a death benefit equal to the outstanding loan amount, freeing them from the burden of EMIs.